chrede88/home-ops/docs/setup.md

 ## Talos configuration
 The Talos configuration files can be setup using talosctl.
 I'm pretty sure all the generated configuration files should not be made public!
 I'll use SOPS with age, but if not then remember to add the config files to `.gitignore`.

+### What not to do!
+I used `inlineManifests` to install Cilium on boot.
+This worked nicely, but because all the resources now don't have the correct helm labels Flux can't gracefully take over when Flux is bootstraps to the cluster.
+The best way to do this seems to be to wait for the cluster install to hang because of the missing CNI and then install Cilium manually with Helm.

+### Second try

 First generate the cluster secrets:

 ```zsh